SherG/sherrieg/content/blog/venezuela-maracaibo/index.md

 For example:

-* It's against the law to send US dollars to Venezuela
+* There are serious hurdles to sending US dollars directly to Venezuelans
 * Shipping food items of any type (even canned and dehydrated), and over-the-counter medicines, is also <a href="https://crossborder.fedex.com/us/assets/prohibited-restricted/venezuela/index.shtml" target="blank">prohibited</a>.
 * The prohibiions seemed to include clothing, toiletries and other basic necessities of life.